Goblins: Antisocial, Grotesque And Very Ugly Fairy Creatures In Ancient Beliefs

-A. Sutherland - AncientPages.com - In ancient legends of European cultures, there are numerous references to antisocial and very ugly creatures called – goblins.
+A. Sutherland - AncientPages.com - In ancient legends of European cultures, there are numerous references to antisocial and ugly creatures called – goblins.
 However, they can also be found in the folklore of people living outside the European continent.

-Goblin Is Known Under Many Names
+Goblin Has Many Names

-Goblins are creatures having human characteristics but their look is unappealing.
+Goblins are creatures having human characteristics, but their look is unappealing.

 Statue of a goblin.
 Credit: Public domain

-Goblins are said to be lazy, small creatures that enjoy doing nothing and in case of danger, they prefer to escape as soon as possible and hide.
+Goblins are said to be lazy, tiny creatures that enjoy doing nothing, and in case of danger, they prefer to escape as soon as possible and hide.
+In addition to playing tricks, some goblins are shapeshifters, taking on animal form but avoiding taking a human form.

 A model of Goblin from the Harry Potter series.
 Credit: Wikipedia, CC BY 2.0

-Goblin Has A Cousin - Hopgoblin
+Goblin Has A Cousin - Hobgoblin

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer